MicrosoftDocs/intellicode/docs/custom-model-faq.md

 ![Delete an IntelliCode model in Visual Studio](media/delete-model.png)

+## Q. Can I have all my data removed from the service?

+You can request complete removal of your data from the training service by sending email to [vsintellicodedata@microsoft.com](mailto:vsintellicodedata@microsoft.com) from the personalization account you are using, requesting this action.

 ## Q. Is there a restriction on the size of the model, or sizes and numbers of models I can train?

 In our current experimental preview release, we don't limit training.
 In the future, we may impose training limits if we can't maintain acceptable service performance.